yahoo/elide-doc/pages/guide/02-data-model.md

 ## Type Coercion

 Type coercion between the API and underlying data model has common support across JSON-API and GraphQL and is covered [here](https://elide.io/pages/guide/09-clientapis.html#type-coercion).

+## Inheritance

+Elide supports two kinds of inheritance:
+1. Non-entity inheritance via the JPA annotation `@MappedSuperclass`.
+2. Entity inheritance via the JPA annotation `@Inheritance`.

+Entity inheritance has a few caveats:
+1. Only the `InheritanceType.JOINED` and `InheritanceType.SINGLE_TABLE` strategies are supported.
+2. Entity relationships whose type is a superclass have different behavior in JSON-API and GraphQL:
+   1. JSON-API will return the type and attributes of the subclass (as well as the super class).
+   2. GraphQL will return the type and attributes of the superclass only.

 ## Philosophy